Giving Back Time, Treasure and Talent

 - Created and launched the “FITgirl” tour, reaching thousands of teenage girls in over 40 U.S. cities.

-- Invited and to participated in the annual “Commission on the Status of Women” at the United Nations.
+- Participated numerous times in the annual "Commission on the status of Women" at the United Nations.

 This powerful trip to Kenya opened my eyes to the real issues of poverty, HIV and AIDS.
 I spent several days in the Kibera slums helping at a free dental clinic, working with families and conducting workshops for women who want to start their own businesses.
 I was able to volunteer some time helping in several different orphanages, but it’s always so difficult to leave those precious babies.
 I was surprised to get a last minute invite to address their government’s Women’s Parliament.
 They were writing their first law that will protect women and children from domestic violence and sex trafficking.
 As a Maasai Chief told me the last day I was there, “positive change is coming”.